Twitch0125/Twitch0125.github.io/content/resume.md

 ::

 JavaScript will always have a special place in my heart ❤️.

 Typescript however... well, it has a nice personality.
+If you want to know what I mean, I wrote about it [here](/blog/typescript)

 ### UI/UX Design